SivanMehta/build-a-team/README.md

 Uses [Smogon's published stats](2) to generate a team based on the most used Pokemon in a given metagame.
 The stats are published monthly, so the most recent completed month is used by default.
 The stats are also published by rank, so the rank can be specified as well.

-Right now the current algorithm is most common 6 pokemon in the meta + their most common moveset.
+Right now the current algorithm is most common 6 pokemon in the meta + their 4 most common moves.
 This is a pretty naive approach, future implementations will take advantage of the `lead` dataset, and will also take into account the most common teammates for each pokemon.

 ### Tests